 Tier1 | 23 |

 Our aim is to create a sustainable supply chain built on responsible procurement and to minimize risk across the entire supply chain.
-To do so, we are promoting the implementation of a supplier assessment program.
+To do so, we are promoting the implementation of the Supplier Assessment Program.

 At Shiseido, we implement the program based on the Shiseido Group Procurement Policy which was revised in 2022.
 We don’t work with suppliers, if they are categorized as high-risk by the assessment and don’t correct non-conformances identified by audits.

-For new suppliers, we conduct a self-assessment*1 from the perspective of sustainability (human rights, occupational health and safety, environment, and business ethics) using either EcoVadis , Sedex (Supplier Ethical Data Exchange), or our original Self-Assessment Questionnaire (SAQ).
-We start business with new suppliers after conducting supplier assessment, confirming that they are not high-risk and then agree to the Shiseido Group Supplier Code of Conduct.
+We start business with new suppliers after conducting supplier assessments, confirming that they are non-high-risk and then agree to be compliant with the Shiseido Group Supplier Code of Conduct.

 Based on self-assessment results, we categorize suppliers into three groups according to the degree of risk: low-risk, medium-risk, and high-risk.
-If a supplier is categorized as high-risk, we conduct third-party audits.*3
+If a supplier is categorized as high-risk, we conduct third-party audits.*4

 During third-party audits, employee interviews and verification of required documentation are conducted.
 High-risk suppliers are then requested to implement corrective action plans, and in the event of critical non-conformance, we conduct further third-party audits to confirm correction status.
 If issues are not corrected within a set period, we consider suspension of business.